mattcroat/joy-of-code/posts/simple-css-debug-trick/simple-css-debug-trick.md

 })();
 ```

-Semicolons are required because when we add the bookmark everything is going to be on the same line.
+**Semicolons are required** because your code is going to be on the same line.

-## Conclusion

-Hope you find this technique useful and can identify with more confidence what's causing the problem in your **CSS**.
+I hope this was useful and it helps you debug your CSS and find out what's causing the problem.

 Thanks for reading! 🏄‍♂️